streamingfast/substreams/docs/new/common/deployable-services.md

 ### Add the Sink Configuration

 The `sink` configuration in a Substreams manifest defines what sink should be used.
+To get more information about the Substreams manifest, refer to the [Manifest & Modules page](manifest-modules.md)

 Every sink has different configuration fields available, so check out the Manifest Reference for more information.
 In the following example, a SQL sink is defined:

 ```
 sink: